arjunvk007/main_portfolio_project/README.md

 Key Functionalities Implemented:

-Data Aggregation: Aggregated the price data of each of the top 10 crypto-currencies to use as values and plot in the chart for comparison.
+Data Aggregation: Aggregated the price data of each of the top 10 cryptocurrencies to use as values and plot in the chart for comparison.

 Time-Series Visualization: Created dual-line charts to compare price trends for each token, enabling clear and actionable insights.